germangar/whook/README.md

 Broken support:
 - Bingx: There is some problem with the conversion from USDT to contracts.
 Sending orders in contracts should work fine.
 - Mexc: The exchange's API has been in mantainance since 2022.
 It denies placing any order.

-Hedge mode is not supported.
-I'm only using one-side mode.<br>
-It's also always using isolated marging.
-However you should be able to change this relatively easy if you want to.

 ### ALERT SYNTAX ###